 1998 – Alaska, Oregon, and Washington become the next states to legalize medical marijuana.

-1999 – Marinol, a synthetic cannabinoid, was moved to a Schedule III drug to make it more accessible to patients.
+1999 – Marinol, a synthetic cannabinoid, was moved to a Schedule III drug to make it more accessible to consumers.

 2000 – Colorado and Nevada legalize medical marijuana.

 2002 – Conant v.
-Walters rules that the federal government can’t revoke a physician’s license for recommending medical marijuana to their patients.
+Walters rules that the federal government can’t revoke a physician’s license for recommending medical marijuana.

-2003 – The House of Representatives rejects an amendment to stop federal raids on medical marijuana patients.
+2003 – The House of Representatives rejects an amendment to stop federal raids on medical marijuana consumers.
 Dana Rohrabacher and Maurice Hinchey sponsored this amendment.

 2003 – United States Government successfully received the patent for the therapeutic use of “cannabinoids as antioxidants and neuroprotectants”.